chrismile/HexVolumeRenderer/README.md

 # HexVolumeRenderer
 A program for rendering hexahedral meshes in the form of transparent volumes.

-This repository was created for the paper "Interactive Focus+Context Rendering for Volumetric Mesh Inspection", Christoph Neuhauser, Junpeng Wang, Rüdiger Westermann (to be published).
+This repository was created for the paper "Interactive Focus+Context Rendering for Volumetric Mesh Inspection".
+Christoph Neuhauser, Junpeng Wang, Rüdiger Westermann.
+To appear in IEEE Transactions on Visualization and Computer Graphics 2021.

 The rendering mode discussed in the paper can be used when selecting the renderer "ClearView (Unified)" in the program.
 The LOD structure discussed can be viewed with the renderer "LOD Lines (Preview, Sheets)".

-## Building and running the programm
+## Building and running the programm on Linux

-The program requires the library sgl (https://github.com/chrismile/sgl).
+A dependency of the program is the library sgl (https://github.com/chrismile/sgl).
+It needs to be installed somewhere on the system.
+If it is not found by CMake, use `-Dsgl_DIR=<path-to-cmake-config>`.
 On Ubuntu 20.04 for example, you can install all other necessary dependencies with this command (additionally to the prerequisites required by sgl):

 ```
 sudo apt-get install libjsoncpp-dev libeigen3-dev python3-dev libcurl4-openssl-dev